08033/hello-world/readme.md

-This is read me file ffor Git practice project
+This is read me file for Git practice project
 Here we will learn basic concepts like staging, commit and branching